Today, I’m going to write my first blog on Interactive problems and all you need to know about them.

 fflush(stdout) in C++.
 System.out.flush() in Java. stdout.flush() in Python. flush(output) in Pascal.
 See the documentation for other languages.

 Important point Remember to close the output stream after the program completes.
 The reason is, that your program may keep waiting for grader while grader has completed its execution.
 It may lead to an unexpected verdict.

-Note: Submissions sometimes get a Wrong Answer verdict, but the execution time is displayed as -1 seconds.
-This happens when the submission is both a TLE and a WA.
+Note 1: Submissions sometimes get a Wrong Answer verdict, but the execution time is displayed as -1 seconds.
+This should be interpreted as a TLE.